-The influence of the Leete illustration of 1914 has lived, as in this Economist cover from September 2008, with US Treasury secretary Hank Paulson in the Kitchener pose:
+The influence of the Leete illustration of 1914 has lived on, as in this Economist cover from September 2008, with US Treasury secretary Hank Paulson in the Kitchener pose:

 And the Daily Mirror (1 May 1997) ran an image of Tony Blair, then prime minister, with the slogan 'Your Country Needs Him' on its front page.
 Thatcher, Reagan, Trump – even Greta Thunberg – have all been photographed or portrayed in the Kitchener pose.

 So, is Leete's London Opinion the best magazine cover in history?
 Technically, no: it was (according to a Kitchener biography) done in a rush and cannot match the quality of many images, even from the Victorian era.
 The monthlies had much better production values in terms of their use of colour, plate-making and paper.
 However, how may covers find themselves being imitated – for an item about the credit crunch – by the influential Economist almost a century later?

 - Campaign (1999) 'Poster advertising awards,' 15 October